Sky Studies: Cosmic Code, Images, and Imaginaries

 A central strand of the project is to consider the image as a tool to map and to speculate.
 Through a production of and a reflection upon images, the aim of the project is to examine the following research questions: How can we become more attentive to the complexities of history if we look at the work and people that were omitted in traditional histories of astronomy and space travel?
-How can we through studies of their photography and coding conceive of new ways of thinking about relationships between art, craft, and science; between the analogue and the digital?
+How can we through studies of their photography, coding, and weaving conceive of new ways of thinking about relationships between art, craft, and science; between the analogue and the digital?
 How can we, with astro-photography as a prism, consider the mechanisms that render things visible or invisible, known or unknown.
 And how can we, through these images that make the world visible otherwise, imagine different futures?

 I examine these questions through three investigations that interweave historical references and new scientific studies.
-Sky Studies will materialize as photographs, films, weavings, installations, writings, and artist’s books.
+Sky Studies will materialize as photographs, films, weavings, installations, algorithm-based works, and artist’s books.
 The project thus combines a production of artworks, a thinking through them, and a meta-reflection on what their materials and technologies signify (at different times).